The South African Civil Society Information Service

 Our economy is growing on the back of feely available credit to the middleclass.
 This is neither sustainable nor productive in meeting our development goals and lifting people out of poverty.

-The ANC government seems to think that the 2010 world cup (where temporary jobs are created) and investment in arms (where the promise of the creation of thousands of jobs didn’t materialize) is a way to address development and the plight of poverty-stricken people.
+The ANC government seems to think that the 2010 world cup (where temporary jobs are created) and investment in arms (where the promise of the creation of thousands of jobs didn

 Respond to this comment